 In 1997, the WTO brokered agreements promoting trade in telecommunications services among 69 countries.
 It also removed tariffs on information technology products between 40 members.
 It improved trade of banking, insurance, securities and financial information between 70 countries.

 The Doha round began in 2000.
-It focused on improving trade in agriculture and services.
-It expanded to include emerging mark, including countries at the fourth WTO Ministerial Conference in Doha, Qatar, in November 2001.
+It focused on improving trade in agriculture and services and expanded to include emerging mark, including countries at the fourth WTO Ministerial Conference in Doha, Qatar, in November 2001.
 Unfortunately, the Doha talks collapsed in Cancun, Mexico, in 2003.
 A second attempt also failed in 2008 at Geneva, Switzerland.